Chaostremor/VERSEM/docs/source/chapterIntroduction/overview.rst

 There are two main formats to display the computed data.
 Wavefield snapshots and seismograms.
 Each of them can be created using the output put from.
 A detailed description on how to use the functions can be found in the output section.
+See output for the plotting functions!